xiix0/scam/README.md

-You will be given a post of trust and responsibility.
+You will give someone a piece of your mind, which you can ill afford.